BEST Places to See in Bhopal City

 You can’t miss the famous Chanderi fabric, hand-woven combination of silk and cotton from the town of Chanderi.
 Art of bell metal casting from Tikamgarh, stuffed leather toys, dhurries and carpets from Gwalior and more are sold in the emporiums that line the streets of Bhopal.

-Bhopal Travel Guide – Best Day Trips from Bhopal
+Places to See in Bhopal – Best Day Trips from Bhopal City

 You can visit 2 UNESCO Heritage Sites from Bhopal, how cool is that!
 Bhopal is the nearest airport to these places.
 There are plenty and public transport services that you can use to reach the sites.